Statuses in Latin with translation. Quotes in Latin with translation

 Ex parvis saepe magnarum rerum momenta pendent.

-“The outcome of big cases often depends on small things.”
+“The outcome of big cases often depends on the little things.”

 Haurit aquam cribro, qui discere vult sine libro.

-"He who wants to learn without a book draws water with a sieve."
+“He who wants to study without a book draws water with a sieve.”

 Concordia parvae res crescunt, discordia maximae dilabuntur.

-“When there is agreement, small things grow; when there is disagreement, great things are destroyed.”
+“With agreement, small things grow, with disagreement, great things are destroyed.”

 Descensus averno facilis est.

-Phrases in Latin still attract young people and girls.
-There is something alluring in these words and letters, some kind of mysterious meaning.
-Each quote has its own story, its own author, its own time.
-Just think about the words: "Feci quod potui, faciant meliora potentes"; this phrase means - "I did everything I could, whoever can, let him do better" and refers to ancient Roman times, when the consuls chose their successors.
-Or: "Aliis inserviendo consumor", which means - "serving others I waste myself"; the meaning of this inscription was self-sacrifice, they wrote it under a candle.
-She also met in many old editions and collections of various symbols.
+Phrases in Latin still attract young men and women.
+There is something alluring in these words and letters, some mysterious meaning.
+Each quote has its own history, its own author, its own time.
+Just think about the words: “Feci quod potui, faciant meliora potentes”; this phrase means “I did everything I could, whoever can do it better” and refers to ancient Roman times, when consuls chose their successors.
+Or: “Aliis inserviendo consumor”, which means “serving others I waste myself”; The meaning of this inscription was self-sacrifice; it was written under a candle.
+It was also found in many ancient publications and collections of various symbols.

-Latin is a language in which you can talk about anything, and always sound somehow especially smart and sublime.
-If you have ever studied it, it was hardly the brightest and most fun time in your life, but in any case it was useful.
+Latin is a language in which you can talk about anything, and always sound especially smart and sublime.
+If you've ever studied it, it probably wasn't the brightest or most fun time in your life, but it was useful anyway.

-But if you have not had a chance to study such a subject, then catch the 25 most famous Latin sayings.
-Remember at least a few of them, and then, having successfully screwed one or two phrases into a conversation, you will pass for a very intelligent and well-read person.
-And do not forget to languidly cover your eyes, quoting great philosophers.
+But if you haven’t had the chance to study such a subject, then catch the 25 most famous Latin sayings.
+Remember at least a few of them, and then, having successfully inserted one or two phrases into a conversation, you will be known as a very intelligent and well-read person.
+And don’t forget to close your eyes languidly when quoting great philosophers.

 25. "Ex nihilo nihil fit."